 Love Your Hay-on-Wye Break

-Take a winter stroll around the pretty streets of Hay-on-Wye, packed with art galleries, homeware stores, eclectic antiques emporia, and, of course countless bookshops.
-Shop sustainably by choosing meaningful gifts with lasting value and say goodbye to throwaway culture.
-Relax in boho cafes or head for the Thursday morning market which is packed with more than 40 stalls piled with gorgeous edible goodies.
+Take a wander around the pretty streets of Hay-on-Wye, packed with art galleries, homeware stores, eclectic antiques emporia, and, of course countless bookshops.
+Relax in boho cafes or head for the Thursday morning market which is packed with more than 40 stalls piled with gorgeous edible goodies and much more.

 Fun on the River Wye